paed01/smqp/API.md

 Listen for events from queue.

 Events:
-- `cancel`: consumer was cancelled
+- `queue.consumer.cancel`: consumer was cancelled
-- `consume`: consumer was added
+- `queue.consume`: consumer was added
-- `dead-letter`: message was dead-lettered, sends `deadLetterExchange` name and message
+- `queue.dead-letter`: message was dead-lettered, sends `deadLetterExchange` name and message
-- `delete`: queue was deleted
+- `queue.delete`: queue was deleted
-- `depleted`: queue is depleted
+- `queue.depleted`: queue is depleted
-- `message`: message was queued
+- `queue.message`: message was queued
-- `ready`: queue is ready to ready to receive new messages
+- `queue.ready`: queue is ready to receive new messages
-- `saturated`: queue is saturated, i.e. max capacity was reached
+- `queue.saturated`: queue is saturated, i.e. max capacity was reached

 ### `queue.peek([ignoreDelivered])`
 Peek into queue.